junt506/junt506.github.io/_tabs/about.md

   <h3 class="section-title">Early Days</h3>

-  <p>I've been into hacking since I was 16.
+  <p>I've been into "hacking" since I was 16.
 I started out by modifying games to unlock unreleased skins just to flex.
 In high school, I never really knew what career path I wanted.
 The funny part is I was always talking about tech, coding, or software projects without realizing that this was what I was meant to do.
 It finally clicked senior year.</p>

   <hr>

 <h3 class="section-title">Breaking into Cyber</h3>
 <p>Since then, I've earned my associate's degree in Computer Science with a focus on Networking & Security, and I'm continuing coursework in the same field.
 I'm planning to pursue a bachelor's degree in the same field with a focus on defensive security.
-I've attended nearly every major security event and conference in California, helped found the first Cybersecurity Club at my college (and became its representative), secured a SysOps/Security internship, won a few CTFs, picked up some certs like <code>Security+</code> and <code>CCNA</code>, and built tons of personal labs and projects.
+I've attended nearly every major security event and conference in California, helped found the first Cybersecurity Club at my college (and became its representative), secured a SysOps/Security internship, won a few CTFs, picked up some certs like <code>Security+</code>, <code>PSAA</code> and <code>CCNA</code>, and built tons of personal labs and projects.
 As far as certs go, I think they're useful for getting past HR filters, providing baseline knowledge, filling in gaps, and demonstrating commitment (especially for the harder exams), particularly early in your career.
 But once you have that foot in the door, I think what actually separates you from the thousands of other people with the same cert is whether you can actually do the work.
 I'd rather spend all my time spinning up labs, breaking/analyzing things, and building projects that prove I understand both the theory and practice.
 I learn security by doing security, not just studying for multiple-choice exams.
 Moving forward, I'm focused on pursuing certs that are hands-on and teach practical skills.</p>

   <div class="image-row">
     <img src="https://i.postimg.cc/2ys8f3HQ/PXL-20250324-231930647.jpg"